VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 complete.
 This will enable the UI flow to move more quickly to the Registrant screen than in the V2 release.

-## Sending and receiving commands and event asynchronously
+## Sending and receiving commands and events asynchronously

 As part of the optimization process, the team updated the system to ensure that all messages sent on the Service Bus are sent